Ingest Data from Next-Generation Firewall - Administrator Guide - Cortex XDR - Cortex XSIAM - Cortex - Security Operations

 *These datasets use the query field names as described in the Cortex schema documentation.

 For stitched raw data, you can query the xdr_data dataset or use any preset designated for stitched data, such as network_story.
 For query examples, refer to the in-app XQL Library.
-Cortex XDR can also raise Cortex XDR alerts (Analytics, Correlation Rules, IOC, and BIOC only) when relevant from Cortex Data Lake detection data.
+When relevant, Cortex XDR can also raise Cortex XDR alerts (Analytics, Correlation Rules, IOC, and BIOC only) from Strata Logging Service detection data.
 While Correlation Rules alerts are raised on non-normalized and normalized logs, Analytics, IOC, and BIOC alerts are only raised on normalized logs.

 Note